2003scape/rscsundae/doc/whydec2001.md

 - There was no Tutorial Island.
 You were immediately spawned adventure-ready in the game world, next to a Guide character (who you could choose to ignore).
 Most players will probably welcome this. :)
-- Varrock contained some cute extra empty houses in the south-east that players could use for roleplaying and meetings.
+- Varrock contained some extra cute empty houses in the south-east that players could use for roleplaying and meetings.
+  Earlier in 2001, these fully blocked the eastern exit and took up a lot of space, but they don't here.

 ### Items